This article explains methods for tuning Wowza Streaming Engine™ media server software for optimal performance on your hardware configuration.

 Garbage collection (GC) tuning in Java can be challenging because settings on one server may not function the same across servers.
 Through trial and error and customer feedback, we recommend the configurations outlined in this section.Garbage-First (G1) Garbage Collector

 The Garbage-First (G1) Garbage Collector is the default for Wowza Streaming Engine versions 4.8.27 and earlier.
-If you update to Wowza Streaming Engine 4.8.28, you'll keep prior G1 garbage collection settings from earlier versions.
-New installations of Wowza Streaming Engine 4.8.28 include generational support for the Z Garbage Collector (ZGC).
+If you update to Wowza Streaming Engine 4.8.28 and later, you'll keep prior G1 garbage collection settings from earlier versions.
+New installations of Wowza Streaming Engine 4.8.28 and later include generational support for the Z Garbage Collector (ZGC).

 We recommend using the default G1 tuning, which works well for many streaming situations and doesn't require modification.
 The G1 collector is designed for low pause time and high-throughput applications.
 It's a server-style garbage collector targeted for multi-processor computers with large memories, and it's fully supported in Oracle JDK 7 Update 4 and later releases.